martinvonz/jj/README.md

    https://www.mercurial-scm.org/wiki/ChangesetEvolution).
 However, you will often not need to know that because the conflict design described above lets Jujutsu keep commits rebased even if there are conflicts.

+## Status ##

+The tool is quite feature-complete.
+I have almost exclusively used `jj` to develop the project itself since early January 2021.
+However, there *will* be changes to workflows and backward-incompatible changes to the on-disk formats (I'll try to provide upgrade commands if requested).
+It's also likely that workflows and setups different from what I personally use are not well supported.

 ## Tutorial